SOS-CER/SOS-CER.github.io/_projects/gp1/gp1-course.md

 {% capture reminder-content %}
 By describing valid and invalid names, we are starting to identify tests to ensure that our method is implemented correctly.
-You can see these valid and invalid names in the provided test class.
+We have a test method that considers valid names (e.g., `testSetNameValid()`) and a test method that considers invalid names (e.g., `testSetNameInvalid()`).
 {% endcapture %} {% include mention.html content=reminder-content type="reminder" title="Note: Testing Basics"%}
 The requirements describe the characteristics for a course name.
 For example, "CSC 216" would be valid, but "CSC216" would not be because there is no space.
 Other valid and invalid examples are provided below.
+The provided test cases provide additional examples.

   * Valid names: "E 115", "CSC 116", "MA 141", "HESF 101"
   * Invalid names (with reasons invalid)
      * `null` - cannot be null
 	 * "" - cannot be empty string
+	 * "E 11" - length less than 5, incorrect number of digits
+	 * "HESFQ 101" - prefix has too many characters
-     * "115" - length less than 5, no leading characters, no space
+     * "101" - length less than 5, no leading characters, no space
 	 * "CSC 21" - less than 3 digits
 	 * "CSC\t216" - no space